Skip to content

 When will your game be released?

 The game is currently in alpha and under heavy development, but we plan to release a second public tech demo in June 2023 as part of the Steam Next Fest.
-We will leave this demo live as we move into Kickstarter, which is planned for July 2023.
-Subject to the Kickstarter being successful we might be in a position to hit Early Access in Q4 2023, but realistically this is more likely to be sometime in 2024.
+We will leave this demo live as we move into Kickstarter, which is planned for 2024.
+Subject to the Kickstarter being successful we might be in a position to hit Early Access in 2024, but realistically this is more likely to be sometime in 2025.

 What platforms will your game be launched on?